shricharandigic/shricharandigic.github.io/index.md

 # From an aspiring data scientist!

 ## About me
+Hello, I'm Shricharan, a seasoned professional with around 6 years of experience at Cisco.
+During my tenure, I excelled in the roles of Network Consulting and Software Engineering roles, contributing to better integrity of Cisco IOS XR operating system.
+Currently, I'm pursuing my master's degree in Data Science at Indiana University, driven by a passion for applying data-driven insights to complex challenges.
+With a solid background in computer networks and a keen interest in economics and finance, I'm well-positioned to deliver data-driven solutions that drive innovation and optimize performance.
+My unique blend of technical expertise, business acumen, and data science skills equips me to make a meaningful impact in this dynamic age of work.

+## My Journey so far
 After gaining nearly 6 years of experience at Cisco Systems as both a Software Engineer and a Network Consulting Engineer, I made the decision to embark on a new career path as a Data Scientist.
 My previous roles have provided me with a solid foundation to comprehend the comprehensive operations of a company and equipped me with the technical acumen necessary to execute tasks efficiently.
 However, it is my deep-seated yearning to harness the power of data and artificial intelligence in order to enhance people's lives that has propelled me towards this field.

 I firmly believe in the captivating nature and effectiveness of compelling storytelling, and I consistently prioritize presenting information in an engaging manner.
 Currently, I am pursuing a Master's degree in Data Science at Indiana University, Bloomington, where I am further honing my skills and knowledge in this dynamic field.